Doul00/ML_Notes/chapter1/ensemble-methods.md

 #### II.
 AdaBoost \(Adaptative Boosting\)

-The boosting methods allow to reduce bias while increasing the variance a bit.
+The boosting methods allows to _reduce bias_.
 It is best to use small trees which have high bias \(since they make a lot of errors\) but small variance.

 Why is AdaBoost mostly used with decision trees?
 There are two main reasons for this: